Persepolis (film): Cast

+Production

 Cinematography

 The film is presented in the black-and-white style of the original graphic novels.
 Satrapi explains in a bonus feature on the DVD that this was so that the place and the characters would not look like foreigners in a foreign country but simply people in a country to show how easily a country can become like Iran.
 The present-day scenes are shown in color, while sections of the historic narrative resemble a shadow theater show.
 The design was created by art director and executive producer Marc Jousset.
 The animation is credited to the Perseprod studio and was created by two specialized studios, Je Suis Bien Content and Pumpkin 3D.